Over the past couple of bank holidays I’ve kept playing around with k3s

 Which brings us to a particular pet peeve of mine: it doesn’t scale down nicely; i.e., if you tell it to scale down by one node every 5 minutes as soon as average CPU load across the scale set is, say, below 50%, it will remove the last VM it added rather than an idle one–which breaks batch processes, since the most recent machines are usually the ones still working.

-To be fair, it isn’t a trivial problem, but it is one I can solve by making k3s infrastructure-aware, and having it manage its own Azure compute resources.
+To be fair, it isn’t a trivial problem, but it is one I can solve by making k3s

 There is a fair amount of prior art around for this.
-In fact, I originally thought about adopting this nice sample, but not only would I not learn anything by just dropping it in, in the end I thought it was too clunky–it does zero auto-discovery (which I find limiting) and requires a bunch of external components that I can implement as a much simpler or service1.
+In fact, I originally thought about adopting this nice sample, but not only would I not learn anything by just dropping it in, in the end I thought it was too clunky–it does zero auto-discovery (which I find limiting) and requires a bunch of external components that I can implement as a much simpler Python or Go service1.

 And yes (again), I’m reinventing AKS here, for my own entertainment.